 Quizlet is an application that helps children learn online.
 It is an application that helps create flashcards and diagrams online.
 They also have flashcards that are already created by other students and teachers on the application.

-Parents can help their children by creating flashcards of a specific subject all lesson in Quizlet.
+Parents can help their children by creating flashcards of a specific subject in all lessons in Quizlet.
 These flashcards can be used before an examination or before a test.
 Quizlet can also help in last-minute revisions and collaborative learning.

 Kahoot is an application that helps in creating quizzes for students.
 They provide student-paced challenges that help them in relieving the pressure of finishing their test early.

 Kahoot also has an at-home feature where family members can test the information gained by their children.
 You can try Kahoot before your children take their finals or before their test to help them with their nerves.
 The app can also assist kids in gaining confidence.
-It can also be used by high schoolers and college kids.
+High schoolers and college kids can also use it.